-Stocks to Watch in 2021
+Stocks to Watch in 2022

-The key sectors that will perform better than the market include banking, oil and gas and telecommunications.
-Consequently, our top picks for 2021 are Ecobank Ghana Limited, GCB Bank Limited, Standard Chartered Bank Ghana Limited, MTN Ghana, Ghana Oil Company Limited and Total Petroleum Ghana Limited.
+In the coming year we still look to consider companies with positive cash flows and a strong historical earning growth rate that are likely to rebound strongly with improved market sentiments.
+The key sectors to watch on the market include banking, oil and gas, insurance and telecommunications.
+Consequently, our top picks for 2022 will be dividend paying stocks with potential to appreciate in value including GCB Bank Limited, Enterprise Ghana, Standard Chartered Bank (Ghana) Limited, MTN Ghana, Ghana Oil Company Limited and Total Petroleum Ghana Limited.